MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-appx-01.md

 ### 1. Configuring the Interactable (Script) component

-In the Hierarchy window, select the ButtonParent object and in the Inspector window, notice two scripts are attached to it, one **View Button Control (Script)** to change the 3D model in the scene and another **Toggle Button (Script)** to enable and disable the ClippingObjects object.
+In the Hierarchy window, select the **ButtonParent** object and in the Inspector window, notice two scripts are attached to it, one **View Button Control (Script)** to change the 3D model in the scene and another **Toggle Button (Script)** to enable and disable the ClippingObjects object.

 ![mr-learning-appx](images/mr-learning-appx/Tutorial1-Section4-Step1-1.png)

-Now the scripts are attached to the ButtonParent object, and it is time to Configuring **NextButton, PreviousButton,** and **ClippingButton.**
+Now the scripts are attached to the **ButtonParent** object, and it is time to configuring **NextButton, PreviousButton,** and **ClippingButton.**

-In the Hierarchy window, expand the ButtonParent object and select the next button.
-In the Inspector window, locate the **Interactable (Script)** component and add a new event listener to the **OnClick()** event by clicking the **+** icon:
+In the Hierarchy window, expand the ButtonParent object and select the **NextButton**.
+In the Inspector window, locate the **Interactable (Script)** component and add with **OnClick()** event by clicking the + icon:

 ![mr-learning-appx](images/mr-learning-appx/Tutorial1-Section4-Step1-2.png)

-With the next button object still selected in the Hierarchy window, click-and-drag the ButtonParent object from the Hierarchy window into the empty **None (Object)** field of the event listener you just added to make the ButtonParent object listen for button click events from this button:
+With the **NextButton** object still selected in the Hierarchy window, click-and-drag the **ButtonParent** object from the Hierarchy window into the empty **None (Object)** field of the event you just added to make the ButtonParent object listen for button click events from this button:

 ![mr-learning-appx](images/mr-learning-appx/Tutorial1-Section4-Step1-3.png)

-Click the **No Function** dropdown of the same event listener, then select **ViewButtonControl** > **NextModel ()** to set the **NextModel ()** function as the action that is triggered when the button pressed events is fired from this button:
+Click the **No Function** dropdown of the same event, then select **ViewButtonControl** > **NextModel ()** to set the **NextModel ()** function as the action that is triggered when the button pressed events is fired from this button:

 ![mr-learning-appx](images/mr-learning-appx/Tutorial1-Section4-Step1-4.png)

 ### 2. Configuring the remaining buttons

-For each of the remaining buttons, complete the process outlined above to assign functions to **OnClick ()** events:
+For each of the remaining buttons, complete the process outlined above to assign functions to the **OnClick ()** events:

 * For PreviousButton object, assign the **ViewButtonContro**l > **PreviousModel ()** function.

 * For ClippingButton select **ToggleButton** > **ToggleClipping ()** function.

-### 3. Configuring the View Button Control (Script)  and Toggle Button (Script) component
+### 3. Configuring the View Button Control (Script)  and Toggle Button (Script) components

 Now your buttons are configured to demonstrate the model switching and clipping functionality, and it is time to add 3D models and the clipping objects to the script.

-For demonstration, we have provided five different 3D models, expand ModelParent object to find these 3D models.
+For demonstration, we have provided five different 3D models, expand the ModelParent object to expose these 3D models.

 With the ButtonParent object still selected in the Hierarchy window, in the Inspector window, locate the **View Button Control (Script)** component and expand the **Models** variable.

-Enter the number of 3D models you would like to have on your scene.
+In the Size field, enter the number of 3D models you would like to have in your scene.
 In this case, it would be five.
-It will create placeholders for adding new 3D models.
-Drag-and-drop ModelParent Object's child model objects into these placeholders.
+It will create fields for adding new 3D models.
+Drag-and-drop the ModelParent object's child model objects into these fields:

 ![mr-learning-appx](images/mr-learning-appx/Tutorial1-Section4-Step3-1.png)

-Drag-and-drop **ClippingObjects** object from the Hierarchy window to **Toggle Button (Script)** component empty field.
+Drag-and-drop the  **ClippingObjects** object from the Hierarchy window to the  **Toggle Button (Script)** component empty field.

-Note: In the Hierarchy window, select the **ClippingObjects** prefab and enable it in the Inspector window to turn on the Clipping objects.
+![Note]: In the Hierarchy window, select the **ClippingObjects** prefab and enable it in the Inspector window to turn on the Clipping objects:

 ![mr-learning-appx](images/mr-learning-appx/Tutorial1-Section4-Step3-2.png)

 ## Configuring the clipping objects to enable clipping feature

-In this section, you will add **MarsCuriosityRover** object's child objects renderer into an individual clipping object to demonstrate the clipping of MarsCuriosityRover.
+In this section, you will add MarsCuriosityRover object's child objects renderer into an individual clipping object to demonstrate the clipping of MarsCuriosityRover.

-In the Hierarchy window, expand the ClippingObjects object and find three different clipping objects that will be using in the project.
+In the Hierarchy window, expand the ClippingObjects object to expose the three different clipping objects that you will be using in this project.

-To Configuring the **ClippingSphere** Object, click on it, and in the Inspector window, locate the **Clipping Sphere (Script)** component.
+To configuring the **ClippingSphere** object, click on it, and in the Inspector window, locate the **Clipping Sphere (Script)** component.
 Enter the number of renderers that you need to add for your 3D model.
 In this case, add 10 for MarsCuriosityRover child objects.
-It will create placeholders for adding renderers, Drag-and-drop MarsCuriosityRover Object's child model objects into these placeholders.
+It will create placeholders for adding renderers, drag-and-drop MarsCuriosityRover Object's child model objects into these placeholders.

 ![mr-learning-appx](images/mr-learning-appx/Tutorial1-Section5-Step1-1.png)

-Follow the same steps and add MarsCuriosityRover 's child objects renderers to the **ClippingBox** and **ClippingPlane** objects.
+Follow the same steps and add MarsCuriosityRover's child objects renderers to the **ClippingBox** and **ClippingPlane** objects.

 In this tutorial, only the MarsCuriosityRover model will be used for demonstrating the clipping feature.
 You can follow the same steps and add a clipping feature for the rest of the models.